Barren-plateau free variational quantum simulation of Z2 lattice gauge theories: Results

+{To consider the scaling of the dimension of the DLA, $\dim\mathfrak{g}$, we take the un-physical scenario of adding one qubit to the theory at a time and thus its corresponding parameterised gates.
+This is because the compute required to scale as plaquettes is too high.
+These results are shown in Fig. \ref{fig:dla_scaling}, where we see that the one-dimensional problem of both GI and ZZ ansatz show exponential scaling.
+Up to $7$ qubits, the two-leg ladder is the same as the one-dimensional chain, so we cannot use these points to compute the scaling, but we see a larger $\dim\mathfrak{g}$ here.}

-The LGT framework provides natural parallels with the features of VQEs that escape barren plateaus.
-For the average case it is not known how best to initialize in the cost landscape, while in LGT this is answered for by Gauss law sectors and the gauge invariant subspace.
-Gauss law also acts as a signal to when the simulation may be trapped in local minima, since Gauss law is violated for these states.
-For VQEs to work, the search must take advantage of the symmetries of the problem, and here we have the gauge-invariant subspace.
-Furthermore, a problem is classically simulable if this subspace is polynomially sized, but we know the overall gauge-invariant subspace to be exponential in size~\cite{Buividovich_2009, Tagliacozzo2014}.
+{Thus the $\mathbb{Z}_2$ LGT can be interesting for larger scale studies using VQEs and LGTs generally seem suited to VQE.
+For the average case it is not known how best to initialize in the cost landscape, while in LGT this is answered for by Gauss law sectors and the physical subspace.
+The VQE also leverages symmetries of the problem, and in this setting this is the gauge-invariant subspace.
+A problem is classically simulable if this subspace is polynomially sized, but we know the overall gauge-invariant subspace to be exponential in size~\cite{Buividovich_2009, Tagliacozzo2014}.}